 In Uganda each rainwater tank is built by a team of UK volunteers and Ugandan builders and benefits approximately 10 people.
-Volunteers from the trip in 2016 built a total of 62 tanks, helping another 600 people on the road to self-sufficiency.
+Volunteers from the trip in 2018 built a total of 60 tanks in Pallisa and 47 in a new area, Kasese (through partnership working with the charity Discover), helping over 1000 more people on the road to self-sufficiency.
 Read about their experiences here

 Use your skills to really make a difference.
 This successful programme helps countless people pull themselves out of poverty and start to lead better, healthier and in some cases more financially rewarding lives.

 SEE THE NEED

 And accept that you can make a difference.

 This is an adventure so there are a few things you’ll need to know.

 Nine volunteers from the UK and Canada travelled to Pallisa, Eastern Uganda last month to build water tanks and educate the community on growing their own vegetables.
 Landing at Entebe airport the team were hit by instant heat and the smell of burnt red…